Tag Archive for: Milk

 For instance, one acre has 43,560 square feet, and a gallon is 128 oz.

-So if you had a large garden – say a 1,000 square feet – one application of the milk would cost a whopping $0.55 (55 cents), plus the expense of 2 – 3 tablespoons of molasses.
+So if you had a large garden – say 1,000 square feet – one application of the milk would cost a whopping $0.55 (55 cents), plus the expense of 2 – 3 tablespoons of molasses.
 What other biologically friendly soil fertility improvements would cost this amount?

-Here’s the proof on the math:
+Here’s the proof of the math:

 1 acre = 43,560 square feet (ft²)